GMOD/jbrowse-components/website/docs/developer_guides/creating_renderer.md

 `React.createElement` call which creates a "rendering" component that will contain the output.

-:::info Note
+:::info

 The above canvas operations use an `OffscreenCanvas` for Chrome, or in other browsers serialize the drawing commands to be drawn in the main thread.

 :::

 ### What are the props passed to the renderer